AR-15–style rifle: Terminology

 The lower receiver alone is legally defined as a firearm under United States federal law.
-However, this definition may be questionable due to several court rulings (or government dismissals to avoid rulings) that the AR-15 lower receiver does not match the legal definition in 27 CFR § 479.11, though a 2021 case from the Eighth Circuit found otherwise.
+However, the legality of this definition has been disputed in conflicting court rulings as to whether the AR-15 lower receiver matches the legal definition set forth in 27 CFR § 479.11, with some lower courts disagreeing while a 2021 case from the Eighth Circuit found otherwise.